What is an Income Share Agreement?

 What are the interest rates for the income share agreement?

-The income share agreement has no interest.
-The payback amount is a flat percentage of 10% of your income that goes away once you've reached the cap amount, or the maximum years have passed since you graduated.
+The income share agreement does not accrue interest.
+The payback amount is a flat percentage of 10% of your monthly income, assuming you are making more than $3,333/month ($40,000/yr).
+The contract is fulfilled once you have reached the cap amount or you have made 48 total payments.

 How old do you have to be to sign the ISA?

 Is the repayment amount on an ISA calculated before or after taxes?